-The Vision of the Institute for Christian Impact (ICI) is to see the Church in Africa engaging biblically and effectively with the complex realities of the African context.
-It exists to mentor and equip leaders to meet the needs and challenges of the growing Church in Africa and to meaningfully bear effective witness by integrating Faith and Life.
+The vision of the Institute for Christian Impact (ICI) is to see the Church in Africa engaging biblically and effectively with the complex realities of the African context.

-The Institute initiates conversations, seminars and public lectures in various aspects of its mission.
-It shall not only bring people to the Institute but also to take the Institute and its resources to people where they are (Church retreats, conferences, Mission programmes etc.).
-It also nurtures a network and culture of accountability amongst participants - through local circles of accountability-for lasting impact.
-The Institute shall likewise take an African perspective on issues of the Gospel, Mission and life in the Public Arena to other parts of the World.
+The Institute initiates and nurtures conversations (Consultative Dialogues, Christian Witness Seminars/Webinars, WhatsApp Dialogues) and Public lectures.
+It also nurtures a network and culture of accountability among participants - through local circles of accountability-for lasting impact.
+The Institute likewise nurtures an African perspective on issues of the Gospel, Mission and life in the Public Arena for the benefit of the global Church.

 We do not underestimate the challenge of our quest for a Bright Africa.
 We acknowledged that there are also Christians who have embraced the mindset of ‘if you cannot beat them, join them’.
 Still, there must be a remnant who refuse to compromise their innermost core values of honesty, diligence, and self-hood under the Lordship of Christ.
 It is to such remnant we appeal, to join hands with us in nurturing a new generation of leaders who will bring their faith to bear on all spheres of professional calling ad life under the Lordship of Christ for the common good of our people!

 The ethos of the Institute is Biblical, Evangelical, Interdenominational and Contextually Relevant.

 Biblical – The institute seeks to operate consistent with the Word of God as found in the Bible.
 That is, the Bible provides the moral, and ethical foundation for our engagement, as well as the basis for our common life within the Institute, our values, and our approach.